Danish modern: 48 hours in Copenhagen with Airbnb's Joe Gebbia

-NEW YORK (Reuters) - Home-sharing website Airbnb.com (www.airbnb.com/) has made it big, but when co-founder Joe Gebbia leaves San Francisco to travel for business, he still bunks down with Airbnb hosts.
+NEW YORK, March 10 (Reuters) - Home-sharing website Airbnb.com (www.airbnb.com/) has made it big, but when co-founder Joe Gebbia leaves San Francisco to travel for business, he still bunks down with Airbnb hosts.

 Gebbia first visited Copenhagen in 2012 to open the company’s office there.
 Back then, he got to know the city’s Vesterbro district and fell in love with its mix of midcentury modern architecture and 17th century castles.